vedph/mqdq_mqutil/doc/apparatus.md

 Thus, `one || two | three` means that section 1 = `one`, section 2 is not present, section 3 = `two`, section 4 = `three`.

-Note values are trimmed, assuming that (TODO: confirm) we must add a whitespace before any after-value, or after any before-value.

 #### Elements lem or rdg

 These elements are variant readings; they are formally equal, the only difference being that `lem` is the chosen reading.